Published: Apr. 28, 2010

 Long before I became a nurse though, I became obese.
 I have always struggled in my nursing career and obesity.
 I found that almost daily I would be giving health advice and instructions to patients and those around me.
 I often wondered if those people were thinking, "Who is she to tell me how to be healthy?"
 It was definitely a case of the "pot calling the kettle black."

 Since my daughter was born, I decided that I needed to make a change in a big way.
 I came to Duke Weight Loss Surgery Center with nothing more than curiosity at first.
 After attending the information session, I was sold that this was the answer I had been looking for.

-Prior to, during, and after my surgery, I received excellent care from all of the staff at Durham Regional.
+Prior to, during, and after my surgery, I received excellent care from all of the staff at Duke Regional.

 Dr. Torquati's team was excellent.
 The nursing staff was exceptional, especially during my two-day recovery on the sixth floor.
 They kept encouraging me even when I didn't feel like getting up or drinking the fluids like I was supposed to.
 Pretty soon, I was feeling much better and ready to start this new chapter in my life.